Some crisis comes slowly, others overnight.

 After you create your cash reserves, you will have a different outlook on your life and choices.

 You feel more confident, and the future is wide open.
 It’s not the “fuck you” money in the sense that you don’t have to work ever again.
 But you will have a backup for a rainy day or month or a year.

 Personal emergency fund while traveling

-Yes, you should have access to your finances, even on the mountain top in the Alps.
+Yes, have access to your finances, even on the mountaintop in the Alps.

-When you go for a trip that is longer than a couple of days, then you should make sure you have access to all your financial reserves.
+When you go for a trip, that’s longer than a couple of days, then you should make sure you have access to all your financial reserves.

 Credit cards and debit cards